yeshwanthkattta/Hunter_Showdown/README.md

 - *Easier:* You can become comfortable with it in a week.
 Especially, if you don't already know Verilog, it can be easier to get going with TL-Verilog.
 Even if you know Verilog already, you'll probably make up for your one-week investment by the time you are finished coding.
 - *Advanced Skills:* Use this contest as an opportunity to learn something new and amp up your game.
 - *Differentiation:* While mainstream employers look for Verilog designers, employers who are on the forefront of technology value advance skills with differentiated technology.
 Learning TL-Verilog could help you reach these employers and differentiate yourself from the masses.
 - *Community:* This contest is associated with the TL-Verilog community.
-In the #showdown Slack channel in the [TL-Verilog User's Slack workspace](https://join.slack.com/t/tl-verilog-users/shared_invite/zt-4fatipnr-dmDgkbzrCe0ZRLOOVm89gA) you'll find a supportive community around TL-Verilog.
+In the `#showdown` Slack channel in the [TL-Verilog User's Slack workspace](https://join.slack.com/t/tl-verilog-users/shared_invite/zt-4fatipnr-dmDgkbzrCe0ZRLOOVm89gA) you'll find a supportive community around TL-Verilog.
 - *IDE Features:* This contest uses the Makerchip IDE, which is custom built to support TL-Verilog.
 Features like the DIAGRAM view and interactive features apply only to TL-Verilog.
 - *Compatibility:* If you are on the fence, start with the TL-Verilog template and try using TL-Verilog.
 It is an extension of Verilog.
 If you have trouble, you can always write a pure Verilog component (module, macro, function, etc.) and instantiate it from your TL-Verilog code.

-If you are coding (System)Verilog, you can find plenty of resources online.
-If you are learning TL-Verilog for the first time, you'll find resources to get you started under Makerchip's "Learn" menu.

 ## Tips

 ### TL-Verilog

 In the WAVEFORM viewer and DIAGRAM, using the template, your signals will appear under `TLV/secret/team0` or `/secret/team1`.
-Other signals will not be accessible to you.
-Though in the template, you can access them through `/secret`, for final competition, `/secret` will be renamed.
-Your design will not compile for competition if you attempt to access `/secret` signals.
+You'll also see signals from the Showdown framework, but your logic must not access them.
+They will be renamed for the final competition to ensure compliance.
+Non-compliant submissions will be disqualified.

 Spend the time to learn TL-Verilog first, if you are not already familiar.
 There are learning resources in the Makerchip IDE.
 For this competition, you can build reasonable circuits as combinational logic, so pipelines, sequential logic, "alignment", and states are likely unimportant.
 Hierarchy will be useful to learn.
 Other tutorial topics, validity, TLV macros, and transaction flow, though they may be used heavily by the Showdown library and template, are less important for your logic.

-If you don't know Verilog syntax, TL-Verilog uses Verilog `assign` expression syntax, so you learn this as well.
+If you don't know Verilog syntax, TL-Verilog uses Verilog expression (`assign`) syntax, so you should learn this as well.

+Some specific notes:

-To treat TL-Verilog signals (pipesignals) as signed, use `\$signed($my_sig)`.
+- To treat TL-Verilog signals (pipesignals) as signed, use `\$signed($my_sig)`.

-Ternary expressions are king in TL-Verilog.
+- Ternary expressions are king in TL-Verilog.
 Make sure you understand how to use and format them cleanly.
 Use them to customize behavior based on `#ship` among other uses.

 ### Verilog